e-chenxu/Smart-Fan/README.md

 # Smart Fan
 An improved model of a regular fan that aims to fix all of the regular fan's problems.

-This is a hardware / software project.
+This is a mini hardware / software project.

 <img src="smart fan.png" width="550">